 Q: What are the benefits of using a leg massager?

 Regular leg massage helps improve blood flow, stimulates muscles, and minimizes tension.
 It can help relieve sore muscles and prevent injuries.
 As massage can help relax leg muscles and improve posture, you also improve your range of motion.

 Air compression massagers that contain multiple airbags use air to gently massage your legs.
 They fill their airbags with air and slowly leave them to increase the pressure around your legs.

-Shiatsu massager only covers the sides and back of your legs.
+Shiatsu massagers only cover the sides and back of your legs.
 The rollers deeply knead your muscles while the airbags squeeze your legs.
 Often, it comes with a heat function to provide soothing warmth to your feet and legs.

-Q: How often should you use a leg massager?
+Q: How often should use a leg massager?

-You can use a leg massager as much as you want especially if it uses light vibrations.
-If you experience any sharp pain, that’s the time to stop.
-You can use the leg massager for a maximum of 30 minutes.
+You can use a leg massager as much as you want, especially if it uses light vibrations.
+You should stop if you experience any sharp pain.
+You can use a leg massager for a maximum of 30 minutes.